mrkelder/phoneProject/README.md

 Follow the instructions below to run the project.

 1. npm i - command to download all dependencies
-2. node app - command to run SCSS interpretation
+2. node app - command to run the project
 3. npm run sass - command to run SCSS interpretation
 4. this project is using *mongodb* , so download it if you haven't got that